tianlinhe/Bioinfo_projects/README.md

 5. For each window size, it tests them with linear SVM at cv = 5, and records the accuracy scores for comparison

-The text files ending with "pssm":\n
+The text files ending with "pssm":
 Those are pssm files generated from psi-blast of the my entire dataset aganist uniref50.